 GPS Vs SLAM in Autonomous Vehicle

 The difference clearly explains how autonomous vehicles navigate without GPS in tunnels, parking garages, and busy urban environments.
-SLAM provides real-time position even when GPS signal is weak.
+SLAM provides real-time position even when the GPS signal is weak.

 Role of AI in SLAM Technology

-Artificial Intelligence plays an important role in modern SLAM technology.
-AI in autonomous driving helps the vehicle to :
+Artificial intelligence plays an important role in modern SLAM technology.
+AI in autonomous driving helps the vehicle to:

 - Identify objects